joshghent/weather-box/README.md

 ### Prep work

 1. Create a new public GitHub Gist (https://gist.github.com/)
-1. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
+2. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
-1. Create a RescueTime Account account (https://rescuetime.com)
-1. In your account settings, create a new RescueTime API Key (https://www.rescuetime.com/anapi/manage)
+3. Get your openweathermap api key from [here](https://home.openweathermap.org/api_keys)

 ### Project setup